 - We swiftly made the decision to provide temporary relief to our small business borrowers that need it.

-- Our lending team processed loan modifications, offering relief designed to help lift some of the burden from those borrowers experiencing the greatest need.
+- Our lending team is processing loan modifications, offering relief designed to help lift some of the burden from those borrowers experiencing the greatest need.

-- Our business coaches fielded desperate requests for help from hundreds of small business owners they work with who are facing very difficult choices and need customized guidance and access to resources.
+- Our business coaches are fielding desperate requests for help from hundreds of small business owners they work with who are facing very difficult choices and need customized guidance and access to resources.

 - We are still approving loans from a businesses with good prospects and initiated a fully electronic process for loan closings so our staff and borrowers can sign documents virtually and stay safe.